EnhancedMind/WelcomerBot/README.md

 # Welcomer Bot
 A complete code to download for a Welcomer Bot
+-> Bot that plays sound when somebody joins or leaves a voice channel :)
 ### Configuration
 Copy the `env.example` and rename it to `.env`
 ```env